Case Study

 COntext

-Formus, a surgical planning platform, needed to integrate an external nect cut guide ordering system.
-The workflow had to accommodate complex permissions, timing constraints, and two very different user types: surgeons who want everything automated, and sales reps who need efficiency and bulk ordering with no repetition.
+Formus, a surgical planning software, needed to integrate an external neck cut guide ordering system.
+A neck cut guide is an accuracy tool for surgeons.
+The workflow had to accommodate complex permissions, timing constraints, and two very different user types: Surgeons who want everything automated, and Sales Reps who need efficiency and bulk ordering with no repetition.

 Problem